nronzel/xoracle/README.md

 ciphertext.
 By analyzing the distances between blocks of various sizes, we can make educated guesses about the most probable key sizes.
-The assumption is that the correct key size with result in the smallest average normalized Hamming distance because correctly sizes blocks aligned witht the repeating key will have more similar bit patterns.
+The assumption is that the correct key size with result in the smallest average normalized Hamming distance because correctly sized blocks aligned with the repeating key will have more similar bit patterns.

 ### Key Size Validation